usimd/pi-gen-action/README.md

     # lite/server and full-blown desktop image), since it speeds up the build process
     # significantly.
     export-last-stage-only: true

-    # Release version of pi-gen to use.
-This can both be a branch or tag name known in
-    # the pi-gen repository.
-    pi-gen-version: arm64

-    # Set whether a NOOBS image should be built as well.
-If enabled, the output
-    # directory containing the NOOBS files will be saved as output variable
-    # 'image-noobs-path'.
-    enable-noobs: false

     # Comma or whitespace separated list of additional packages to install on host
     # before running pi-gen. Use this list to add any packages your custom stages may